 Methylation is an important biochemical process, which helps us detoxify, regulate gene expression and protein function, as well as create neurotransmitters and hormones.

 To support healthy methylation we need vitamins B9, B12 and B6, as well as a host of other factors such as magnesium, and choline.
+Around 30-40% of people have a genetic mutation that means they are less able to use these nutrients, and this could potentially affect histamine clearance.

 Women and histamine